beijing999923/beijing999923.github.io/_posts/2018-12-07-welcome-to-jekyll.md

 ---
 layout: post
-title: Welcome to Jekyll!
+title: 大家好!
-subheading: hello world!
+subheading: 大家好!
-author: Jeffrey
+author: beijing999923
-categories: jekyll
+categories: 新闻
 banner: default
-tags: jekyll theme yat
+tags: 迈克资源库
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.